vec241/final_project/sy1743/user_guide.md

 3. What is the result for the program?
 - You can find some sample plots under the [sample_figures](sample_figures/) file.

+4. What should we do, if we can not read the markdown file?
-4. We also have pdf version for our user guide and basemap installation guide.
+- We also have pdf version for our user guide and basemap installation guide.

 5. How to test the program?
 - You can run the test by enter